The ABC Data Exchange

 Key Takeaways

-Working-aged residents had the highest uninsurance rate.
+Working-age residents had the highest uninsurance rate in 2023.

 Major disparities were present by race/ethnicity.